lschloetterer/airgradient-one-v9/README.md

 ## Changes
 - APIROOT URL set to airgradient.internal
+- RGB strip shows gradual changes in CO2 value by calculating hue dynamically
 - included patched PMS Library version from Airgradient website
 - added PlatformIO configuration

 ## Updating
-Use the `update.sh` script which downloads the newest version from the Airgradient GitHub repo and automatically replaces the APIROOT with airgradient.internal
+Use the `update.sh` script which downloads the newest version from the Airgradient GitHub repo and automatically pastes the aforementioned changes into the file

 ## References
 - Build instructions: https://www.airgradient.com/open-airgradient/instructions/pro-v9/